pulumi/terraform-provider-aws/website/docs/r/opsworks_stack.html.markdown

 * `type` - (Required) The type of source to use.
 For example, "archive".
 * `url` - (Required) The URL where the cookbooks resource can be found.
 * `username` - (Optional) Username to use when authenticating to the source.
 * `password` - (Optional) Password to use when authenticating to the source.
-Terraform cannot perform drift detection of this configuration.
+The provider cannot perform drift detection of this configuration.
 * `ssh_key` - (Optional) SSH key to use when authenticating to the source.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `revision` - (Optional) For sources that are version-aware, the revision to use.

 ## Attributes Reference